Above:

 Dispersion

-A typical way to widen an ESL’s dispersion is by curving its panel, and thereby its radiated wavefront.
-Segmented ESLs uses a flat panel and curve the wavefront electrically, using discrete stator conductors driving discrete zones on the diaphragm.
+The typical way to widen an ESL’s dispersion is by curving its panel, which curves its radiated wavefront.
+Whereas segmented ESLs use a flat panel and curve its radiated wavefront electrically, using discrete stator-conductors driving discrete zones on the diaphragm.

 Below is a post by Steve Bolser on the DIY Audio Forum which compares the dispersion patterns of unsegmented flat panels, curved panels and segmented flat panels: